-- In a bowl, combine sugars, gingersnaps, cinnamon, nuts and butter; sprinkle half over apples in crust.
+- In a mixing bowl, combine sugars, gingersnaps, cinnamon, nuts and butter; sprinkle half over apples in crust.
 Top with remaining apples and sugar mixture.
 Roll out remaining pastry to fit top of pie.
 Cut a few slits in the top and place over apples; seal.
 Cover loosely with foil and bake at 375° for 35 minutes.

 - Meanwhile, bring syrup to a gentle boil in a small saucepan.
 Remove pie from oven; remove foil and brush hot syrup over pie and into vents.
 Return pie to oven and bake, uncovered, 20 minutes longer.
 Serve warm.
 Yield: 8 servings.

 Originally published as Maple-Glazed Apple Pie in Country Extra November 1992, p47

 Reviews forMaple-Glazed Apple Pie

 Click stars to rate